-The research component in the Master of Education degree program is designed to prepare the professional education candidate for a lifetime of skilled practice based on current research, theory, and practice.
-The candidate will complete a 3-hour Master's Project in one semester.
+The research component in the Master of Education in School Counseling degree program is designed to prepare the professional education candidate for a lifetime of skilled practice based on current research, theory, and practice.
+The candidate will complete a 3hour Master's Project in one semester.
 The nature of the project is determined by the candidate in consultation with their graduate advisor and the instructor of ED 798.